Privacy Statement For getpregnant.co.za

 It is very important to us that we provide you with the highest level of service.
 In order to help us do this, from time to time company name companies may send you details of our products and services which we think may be of interest to you.
-If at any time you do not wish to receive these details, please update your profile by login in on our web site.
+If at any time you do not wish to receive these details, please update your profile by login in on our website.

 getpregnant.co.za places a great importance on the security of all information associated with our customers.
-We have security measures in place to attempt to protect against the loss, misuse and alteration of customer data under our control.
-For example, our security and privacy policies are periodically reviewed and enhanced as necessary and only authorised personnel have access to user information.
+We have security measures in place to attempt to protect against the loss, misuse, and alteration of customer data under our control.
+For example, our security and privacy policies are periodically reviewed and enhanced as necessary and only authorized personnel have access to user information.
 With regard to our Web Sites, we use secure server software (SSL) to encrypt financial information you input before it is sent to us.
 While we cannot ensure or guarantee that loss, misuse or alteration of data will not occur, we use our best efforts to prevent this.

 Where is the information stored?